 Barcelona El Prat Airport is the last stop on the line – Aeroport

 Barcelona Airport Bus

-During the day (from 5 am to 11:50 pm), bus number 46 runs from both airport terminals to Plaça d’Espanya.
+From 5 am to 11:50 pm, bus number 46 runs from both airport terminals to Plaça d’Espanya.

 The Night Bus

 If you are on a very tight budget and arrive in Barcelona after the metro has stopped running, you could take the night bus.

 Bus route N16 takes you from T1 and N17 from T2 to the city centre.

 The fare is €2.40, and buses depart every 20 minutes.

 I do not recommend the night bus unless you are staying near Plaça de Catalunya or one of the other stops on route.
 If you have to connect to another night bus, your total journey time could be very long.

 Other Public Bus Routes